SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

 If you had chosen "Generate Spring Ball" with the tool in "Extra Bind Type".
-The Mimic will act like a spring ball.
-Point to switch hands, Open Hand to make the clone orbit.
+The **Mimic** clone will act like a spring ball.
+Fingerpoint gesture to switch hands, Open Hand gesture to make the clone orbit.

 </details>